populationgenomics/hail-elasticsearch-pipelines/batch_seqr_loader/README.md

 This pipeline should be fairly configurable in a few ways:

-- Start from the sparse matrix instead of a well-formed VCF
 - Upload to ElasticSearch if elastic search credentials have been provided.

 Later additions: